quicwg/base-drafts/draft-ietf-quic-transport.md

-Packet protection ({{packet-protected}}) provides authentication and encryption of all packets except Version Negotiation packets, though Initial and Retry packets have limited encryption and authentication based on version-specific inputs; see {{QUIC-TLS}} for more details.
+Packet protection ({{packet-protected}}) provides authentication and encryption of all packets except Version Negotiation packets, though Initial and Retry packets have limited encryption and authentication based on version-specific inputs; see {{packet-protection}} for more details.
 This section considers passive and active attacks against protected packets.

 Both on-path and off-path attackers can mount a passive attack in which they save observed packets for an offline attack against packet protection at a